manas-aggrawal/nestjs-boilerplate/README.md

 - Husky
 - Conventional Commits

+## File and folder naming conventions
+- Classes and interfaces Names will be singular and follow `PascalCasing`
+- Any global constants or environment variables are in `all-caps` and follow `SNAKE_CASE`
+- Variable name should be `camelCase`
+- Folder and file name will be singular and follow `kebab-case`
+- Exceptions:
+	- Module files should follow this pattern: `<name>.module.ts`
+	- Controller files should follow this pattern: `<name>.controller.ts`
+	- Service files should follow this pattern: `<name>.service.ts`

 ## Project directory structure

 Nestjs architecture is based into modules, controllers and services.
 This boilerplate have the following core files: